xFloly/EffortSim/README.md

 - **MADDPG (Multi-Agent DDPG)**
   Extends DDPG with a **centralized critic** that conditions on the joint observations and actions of all agents, while keeping decentralized actors.

+## Experimental Setup
+All experiments were conducted on a machine equipped with an NVIDIA GeForce RTX 4060 Ti GPU, 8 GB of
+RAM, and running Python 3.10.
+The models were implemented using the PyTorch framework (version 2.4.1) with CUDA 11.8.0 enabled computations.

 ## Results & Analysis
 for exact analysis look into `notebooks/`